Gilgamech/website/www/Gillogisms.md

 1. Ukranium - uranium from Ukraine. - 2022
 1. Understanding the motives and objectives of a villain or criminal doesn't absolve them of their crimes or remove the need (both for them and for the rest of society) for punishment to be administered.
 Someone stealing bread etc means there are 2 problems: someone stealing AND someone starving.
 Both of these need to be addressed through existing means.
 1. Undying Undine
+1. Unlike the Hollywood concept of drugs hurting kids directly, through getting hooked - drugs hurt kids indirectly much more, by stealing our acting and music stars, and depriving whole generations of our most gifted artists. - 2024
 1. Using a periodic table to describe the elements of a field usually doesn't make sense as the elements in most fields don't include an inherent periodic parameter, - such as electron shell diameter, which grows as you go left then jumps smaller at the periodic break.

 ### V